London to Amsterdam

 -

-PERSONAL INSURANCE
+PERSONAL & LIABILITY INSURANCE

 It’s important to have personal insurance for a trip like this.
 Even if you’ve already got travel insurance, check with your provider that the insurance you have covers you and your bike for a trip of this nature.
-You should also have a European Health Insurance Card.
-If you have an existing EHIC, it will remain valid until the expiry date on the card.
+You should also have a Health Insurance Card.
+If you have an existing GHIC, it will remain valid until the expiry date on the card.
 Once your current card expires, you'll need to apply for a new card.
 You can apply for a new card up to 6 months before your current card expires and can get one by clicking here.BIKE EQUIPMENT

 You’ll need to make sure that you have a bike that’s in good working order, a helmet, and the relevant cycling clothing.
 We suggest you use a road bike or a hybrid.
 We’ll also have plenty of water and energy stops – but do bring your own bottle (or two) for your bike too.
-It might also be worth investing in some padded shorts they make a real difference!Your additional kit will be carried by the support vehicles throughout the three days.
+It might also be worth investing in some padded shorts; they make a real difference!Your additional kit will be carried by the support vehicles throughout the three days.
 Do contact us if you have any questions about your bike or kit list.
 We do not carry reserve bikes, so in the unfortunate circumstance that your bike is beyond repair, we can arrange a rental bike for you (additional costs apply) from the nearest bike rental shop.
-Though in our experience most repairs can be done at the roadside.
+Though in our experience, most repairs can be done at the roadside.

 PERSONAL ITEMS

-You’ll also need all the usual things that you’d pack for a weekend away – toiletries, money and, of course, your passport.
+You’ll also need all the usual things that you’d pack for a weekend away – toiletries, money, and, of course, your passport.
 Check you’ve got six months left on your passport, to be on the safe side.
 Entry requirements for travel to France can be found here.Checklist - see full kit list

 -

-DAY 1 - London to Dover | 74 miles (124km) | 978m Elevation | Strava Detailed Route
+DAY 1 - London to Harwich & Hook of Holland | 129km | 722m Elevation |

 -

-Upon arrival, you will have time to relax, freshen up, and reflect on day 2 and freshen up in your hotel rooms.
-We will have dinner in the hotel and chance to rest in this coastal resort so we can prepare for our ride to Amsterdam!
+We will have dinner in the hotel and a chance to rest in this coastal resort so we can prepare for our ride to Amsterdam!

 -

 After a well-earned lunch stop, Amsterdam will soon be in our sights.
-Savor that triumphant feeling as you cycle towards the City Centre where the fizz will be flowing.
+Savor that triumphant feeling as you cycle towards the City Centre, where the fizz will be flowing.
 You’re welcome to invite friends and family to join the team cheering you safely into Amsterdam.

 Do tell them to contact us to get further details and where to meet us.
 After the initial celebration, we’ll check into our hotel and head to a local restaurant for a celebratory meal.
-On the following day, we will return home where you will be reunited with your bike.
+On the following day, we will return home, where you will be reunited with your bike.